WaGi-Coding/OpenXR-Runtime-Switcher/README.md

 <p align="center">
   Let me know if you find any bugs or if you have any questions.
-Here in Issues tab, or via Discord: Taki7o7#0860
+Here in Issues tab, or via Discord: Taki7o7#0860 Also if you you want me to add more Runtime "Presets".
 </p>

 <p align="center">